ARIA: feed role

 aria-busy="true" on the feed itself, and make sure to set it back to

-feed, load new articles before the user has reached the end of the feed, and provide keyboard commands for moving focus among articles, enabling keyboard users to navigate thru your feed.
+feed, load new articles before the user has reached the end of the feed, and provide keyboard commands for moving focus among articles so that keyboard users can navigate through your feed.
 See keyboard interactions below.

 If the number of articles is known, set